tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 * This was the first generation of the web.
 The screenshot here is from February 2000.

 * Nowadays, we are used to very interactive sites that work really well and don't require the page to be re-rendered every time you click something.
 This is the Web 2.0 we use today.

 ![web 3.0](https://image.shutterstock.com/image-photo/man-switching-next-generation-internet-600w-1449537596.jpg)

-* Now with Web 3.0, we refer less to the user experience, but to the infrastructure of the internet.
+* Now with Web 3.0, we refer less to the user experience, and more to the infrastructure of the internet.

 * In the current model, servers are highly centralized, websites can go down, and archiving information is a difficult task.
 For example, we all know how hard Wikipedia works to get you to donate.

-* With the emergence of blockchains and other distributed technologies, we can build the Web 3.0 -- a decentralized web where sites like Wikipedia wouldn't struggle since we'd just store a local copy ourselves.
+* With the emergence of blockchains and other distributed technologies, we can build the Web 3.0 -- a decentralized web where sites like Wikipedia wouldn't struggle, since we'd just store a local copy ourselves.

 ![web3.py](Images/web3.py.png)